nicholas-rose/variable-dqn/README.md

 # Variable dimension DQN performance
-I was curious about the performance of dfferent sizes of Deep Q Networks when applied to a handful of OpenAI Gym reinforcement learning games, so I put together a simple project to test a variety of differently sized DQNs on a couple of Gym games.
+I was curious about the performance of different sizes of Deep Q Networks when applied to a handful of OpenAI Gym reinforcement learning games, so I put together a simple project to test a variety of differently sized DQNs on a couple of Gym games.
 If you want to read more about my observations, you can see a short summary I wrote [here](https://drive.google.com/file/d/1cgKxDrovG6gWUBYMt3pmxFIv8A4QeZmq/view?usp=sharing).